TheImagingSource/IC-Imaging-Control-Samples/c#/Import IC Capture Configuration/README.md

 # Import IC Capture Configration File (ICCF)

-This code snippets imports IC Capture Configuration files (ICCF) to IC Imaging Control.
-The ICCF files differ extremely from the XML format
+This code snippet imports IC Capture Configuration files (ICCF) to IC Imaging Control.
+The ICCF files differ extremely from the XML format "LoadDeviceStatefromFile()" expects.
-"LoadDeviceStatefromFile()" expects.
 Therefore, an importer is necessary.

 The file "ICCFImport.cs" contains the import function itself.
 Returned is a string, that contains XML data, which is read by "LoadDeviceState()" (not from file)